rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 Hackers try a list of passwords against a username in hopes that the user has used an easy-to-guess password.

-Use the following guideline to prevent hackers from guessing your passwords:

-- Create a unique password.
+To prevent hackers from guessing your passwords create a unique password.
 Using a common password makes you a prime target for this attack and you should strengthen your password.
 See [Password best practices](#password-best-practices) for guidance.

 #### Password Reset Protocol Attack